HulinCedric/diamond-kata/README.md

   A
 ```

-## Approaches
+## Repository goals

+### Coding

+One goal of this repository is to experiment with one or many approaches in the same exercise guided by tests.

+Because the exercise is the same, it is simpler to switch from one approach to others without the cognitive load of a
+new problem.

+This let focusing on what is really important here, the approach.

+### Discovering

-One goal of this repository is to illustrate and compile, with my understanding, different test-driven approaches on a
+The other goal of this repository is to illustrate and compile, with my understanding, different "test-driven
-well known exercise.
+development" approaches in a well-known exercise.

+Because the exercise is the same, it is simple to figure out what each approach provides.

+Of course, there are best suited approaches depending on the problem, but all are relevant depending on the constraints.
+There are no better approaches than another, it's context depending.

-Each approaches have it's respective test suite directory.
+Each approach has its respective test suite.

-Also, each approaches have its respective branch containing solution.
+Also, each approach has its respective branch containing a solution.

-### Example-Driven Development

-#### Iterative approach
+## Iterative approach

 Seb Rose used an iterative approach, where he 'recycle' test cases.